Buck Rogers: Countdown to Doomsday: Plot

-The game centers around a longstanding war between the Earth-based New Earth Organization (NEO), and the Mars-based Russo-American Mercantile (RAM).
+The game centers on a longstanding war between the Earth-based New Earth Organization (NEO), and the Mars-based Russo-American Mercantile (RAM).
 The militaristic and dictatorial RAM, backed by a powerful army of genetically engineered soldiers, has been laying siege to Earth for years.
 NEO, effectively an organized resistance movement, is forced to operate out of secret bases on the surface of Earth and in orbit in its uphill battle for human freedom.

 A new party joins the ranks of a desperate NEO.
 After an introductory briefing, the NEO facility is attacked by RAM rocketships and troop transports.
 The party successfully locates and activates the anti-aircraft defenses of the NEO base, foiling the RAM attack.
 Now considered valuable NEO operatives, the party is summoned to NEO's headquarters called Salvation III.
 For their first mission as a discrete unit, the party is assigned a small shuttlepod and instructed to sweep the nearby area.
 During the patrol, a derelict and abandoned spacecraft is discovered and the party investigates.
 The presence of a parasitic infection has killed the crew and infected the party members.
 Also the place is infested with genetically engineered monsters called Gennies.
 The sole survivor of the ship's original crew, an artificial intelligence (or DP, digital personality) agent named Scot.DOS living in the ship's computers.
 After getting cured of the parasite, the party rids the gennie infestation and is able to save the ship which they use as their own called Maelstrom Rider and they return to base.

 The party is given some leads pointing them towards the Ceres asteroid in the asteroid belt that encompasses the inner solar system planets featured in the game.
 A RAM base on the asteroid is awaiting the arrival of the pirate "Talon", who has been sent to rescue the staff from the base due to a series of experimental gennies that have escaped and overrun the base.
 The team can bluff their way in and claim to have been sent on Talons behalf.
 In the depths of the base the team discovers that the scientists were attempting to replicate the ECG's first encountered upon the Maelstrom Rider, in addition to working on an unusually powerful laser.
 After their mission on Ceres, the party's ship is unavoidably crippled, boarded, and captured by space pirates.
 The party meets another prisoner, Buck Rogers, and manage to overthrow their captors.
 Buck returns with the party to Salvation and assists them in their escape.